tiangolo/full-stack/README.md

 * Celery worker that can import and use models and code from the rest of the backend selectively (you don't have to install the complete app in each worker)
 * REST backend tests based on Pytest, integrated with Docker, so you can test the full API interaction, independent on the database.
 As it runs in Docker, it can build a new data store from scratch each time (so you can use ElasticSearch, MongoDB, CouchDB, or whatever you want, and just test that the API works)
 * Easy Python integration with Jupyter Kernels for remote or in-Docker development with extensions like Atom Hydrogen or Visual Studio Code Jupyter
+* Vue frontend:
+  * Generated with Vue CLI
+  * JWT Authentication handling
+  * Login view
+  * After login, main dashboard view
+  * Vuex
+  * Vue-router
+  * Vuetify for beautiful material design components
-* Angular frontend with:
+  * TypeScript
-  * Docker server based on Nginx
+  * Docker server based on Nginx (configured to play nicely with Vue-router)
   * Docker multi-stage building, so you don't need to save or commit compiled code
-  * Docker building integrated tests with Chrome Headless
+  * Frontend tests ran at build time (can be disabled too)
+  * Made as modular as possible, so it works out of the box, but you can re-generate with Vue CLI or create it as you need, and re-use what you want
 * PGAdmin for PostgreSQL database, you can modify it to use PHPMyAdmin and MySQL easily
 * Swagger-UI for live interactive documentation
 * Flower for Celery jobs monitoring